A high-level systems programming language

 In practice, a decent optimizer should usually be able to monomorphize this for particular closure-implementing types where appropriate.

 As in Rust, sometimes we do need to know that a trait object outlives some lifetime.
 Rust already allows us to specify this on traits, and as mentioned earlier, NewLang allows this to be specified on any type.
-In some cases it can prove that a particular returned trait object, even if it does not explicitly specify it, must outlive a particular lifetime because of its inputs.
+In some cases it can prove that a particular returned trait object, even if it does not explicitly specify it, must outlive a particular lifetime because of its inputs and the lazy evaluation.
 In such cases, it is legal to then add on the lifetime specifier to an object that did not previously have it.
+For dyn trait objects, this is more difficult to prove for reasons we will get to in the next section.

 Linear Types and Borrowed References